 1. Cook black beans (if not using canned) and brown rice - all separately.
-Raw beets for these burgers is our choice, but you may also roast/cook the red beet if that is your preference.
+Raw beets for these burgers are best, but you may also roast/cook the red beet if that is your preference.
+Ready-to-eat baby beets are also a great option.

 2. When the black beans are cooked and tender, mash them in a large bowl or pulse in the food processor until the mixture is partly mashed.
-You want the mixture to retain some chunkiness.
+The mixture should retain some chunkiness.

 3. In a medium skillet, heat a drizzle of oil over medium heat and cook the onion for a few minutes, until soft.
 Add the grated beet, cumin, garlic powder, smoked paprika, and balsamic vinegar.
 Stir, cover, and cook for about 5 minutes, until the beet is softened.
 Add this mixture to mashed beans in bowl.

-4. Gently mix in all the other ingredients until incorporated.
+4. Gently mix in all other ingredients until incorporated.
 The mixture will be slightly sticky and have a lot of texture, not smooth.
 This chunky texture makes for delicious burgers!

 5. Divide the mixture into the size and amount of burgers desired.
 Flatten them to an even consistency.

 6. Lay the burgers on a parchment lined baking sheet and bake for approximately 12 minutes at 350.

 To Grill or Fry: These burgers are vegan, so the chia seeds/water ratio helps bind burger ingredients.
-For non-vegans, eliminate the chia seeds/water and add one egg.
+For non-vegans, eliminate the chia seeds/water and add 1-2 eggs.
 Eggs will help bind ingredients for grilling.
 If burgers are finicky, pulse ingredients in a food processor and then grill burgers on low heat until sides are crisp and griddle lines form on each side, a few minutes per side.

 7. At this point you can freeze burgers for future meals or eat the entire batch!